mobilebarn/UNIFIED_COMMERCE/LATEST_PROGRESS_SUMMARY.md

-# UNIFIED COMMERCE - CURRENT PROGRESS SUMMARY
+# UNIFIED COMMERCE - LATEST PROGRESS SUMMARY

 ## 📅 Date: September 7, 2025

 ## 🎯 Executive Summary

-We have made significant progress on the Unified Commerce platform. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**.
-The GraphQL Federation Gateway is running successfully on port 4000 with all services properly federated.
-Both frontend applications are running and connected to the GraphQL Federation Gateway.
+We have achieved a major milestone in the Unified Commerce platform development. **All 8 microservices are now successfully connected to the GraphQL Federation Gateway**, and both frontend applications (Next.js Storefront and React Admin Panel) are running.
+The Next.js Storefront is already connected to the GraphQL Federation Gateway and using real data.
+The focus now shifts to connecting the React Admin Panel to the GraphQL Federation Gateway and completing the remaining frontend functionality.

 ## ✅ Major Accomplishments